 - Open Audacity, go to the tools menu, and click “Reset Configuration.”

 - It will automatically reset all the Audacity settings to default.

 Note: If you have set up different settings according to your device, we don’t recommend you use this restore method.
 Try other below-described methods.

 Add New Stereo Track

-Sometimes you add a mono track instead of the stereo track; this can lead to mono recording only.
+Sometimes, you add a mono track instead of a stereo track; this can lead to mono recording only.
 So, when you start a new project, add the stereo track.
 To do this, follow the steps given below:

 - Once you are in Audacity, click “Tracks” to open the file.

-- Here go to “Add New” and select “Stereo track.”
+- Go to “Add New” and select “Stereo track.”

 Preference settings are the initial settings.
 It means you can set them, and when you edit your project, these settings will be applied automatically.
 If you have selected the mono track in the preference settings, this will do all new projects in mono by default.
 You can change these settings by following the steps given below: